 While a Christian chapel by its origins, The Chapel of St Michael’s Within welcomes attendees of all faiths.
-The chapel is open every day, as a place for quiet reflection, for prayer or for simply looking around.
+The chapel is open every day as a place for quiet reflection, for prayer, or for simply looking around.
+There remains a Chaplain and Verger on site, providing pastoral and spiritual care to our residents, staff, and the general public.

 Monday 11.00am